How Many Fiber Connector Types Do You Know?

 Factory Polish Quality

 Always Passes Testing

 Do single mode connectors work on multimode cables?

 Yes. you can use single mode connectors on multimode, but not the other way around.

 If I have an SC connector installed and find that what I need is LC type, how can I do?

 In this kind of situation, a common solution is that you can purchase an SC-SC coupler, then purchase a pre-terminated SC to LC patch cable.
 Adapters are also available like LC-LC or LC-SC.

 What types of fiber optic connectors are available on the market?

 The common types of fiber optic connectors are LC, SC, MTP/MPO, ST, and FC.
-LC connector tends to be the most preferred one due to its compact size, high performance, and ease of use.
+LC connector, as a main fiber optic connector, tends to be the most preferred one due to its compact size, high performance, and ease of use.
 In addition, for multi-fiber connectors, the MTP/MPO connectors are also gaining popularity for 40G and 100G data transmissions.